IQSS/dataverse/doc/release-notes/PR-10905-OIDC-new-implementation.md

-New OpenID Connect implementation including new log in scenarios :ref:`oidc-log-in` for the current JSF frontend, the new Single Page Application (SPA) frontend, and a generic API usage.
-The API scenario using Bearer Token authorization is illustrated with a Pythons cript that can be found in `bearer-token-example` directory.
+New OpenID Connect implementation including new log in scenarios (see [the guides](https://dataverse-guide--10905.org.readthedocs.build/en/10905/installation/oidc.html#choosing-provisioned-providers-at-log-in)) for the current JSF frontend, the new Single Page Application (SPA) frontend, and a generic API usage.
+The API scenario using Bearer Token authorization is illustrated with a Python script that can be found in the `bearer-token-example` directory.
 This Python script prompts you to log in to the Keycloak in a new browser window using selenium.
 You can run that script with the following commands:

 ```shell
     cd bearer-token-example